1. InterNations

 Prepare Yourself for Obstacles

 Horst (46) und Sabine (42) from Bottrop, Germany, who moved to Mallorca in the hope of opening their own boutique, made a similar mistake.
 Unfortunately, their story does not have a happy ending.
-They had heard from friends that German and rudimentary English are enough to get by in the Baleares.
-“With all those German tourists and bars, you’d really expect them to, wouldn’t you?”
+They had heard from friends that German and rudimentary English were enough to get by with on the Balearic Islands.
+“With all those German tourists and bars, that’s what you would expect, wouldn’t you?”

-After a dozen wonderful vacations on the sunny island, Horst and Sabine were surprised to find that reality was not quite as sunny.
+After a dozen wonderful vacations on the sunny island, Horst and Sabine were surprised to find that the reality was not quite as sunny as their initial impressions.
 Local business was conducted not only in Spanish, but also in Mallorquí, a Catalan dialect.

 Vulnerable Expats